christian-bick/phantom-snatch/README.md

 ## Contribution

 Phantom-Snatch is the outcome of a concrete project with a concrete setting.
-Help us to make helpful for more people by making things configurable that are hard-coded now and by adopting chef recipes to be support more platforms.
+Help us to make it helpful for more people by making things configurable that are hard-coded now and by modifying chef recipes to support more platforms.

 Hot do you do this?
 Fork Phantom-Snatch and make all changes needed to make it work in your setting.
 If you stay backward compatible (e.g. by configuration), make a pull request and we will happily merge your changes.